Feeling a Bit Backed Up?

 - Certain medical conditions or diseases (including diabetes, stroke, nerve damage, multiple sclerosis, and hypothyroidism)

-In some medical-related cases, such as a strangulated hernia, constipation can be caused by a serious medical issue that requires immediate attention and potentially surgery.
+- In some medical-related cases, such as a strangulated hernia, constipation can be caused by a serious medical issue that requires immediate attention and potentially an operation

 Ideally, you should aim for 20 to 35 grams of fiber per day to stay regular.

 Certain types of fat help to lubricate your intestines and reduce the effects of constipation.
 Some sources of healthy fats include: